Matcha's popularity has seen a huge uptick lately. You've probably heard of this powdered green tea by now, but have you tried it yet?

 Read more: Will Matcha Become the New Espresso?

 Buying and Storing Matcha

 While the main places to find good matcha powder used to be reserved for tea shops and the internet, it's becoming more and more widely available.
 Look for matcha at Japanese markets, organic markets, and grocery stores like Whole Foods.
 If it's not in your local market just yet, give it a little more time — there's a good chance it will show up soon.

 Store matcha powder in the refrigerator in a sealed, airtight container.
 Once opened, matcha is best used within a few weeks.

 How to Use Matcha

-Of course you can brew into a simple tea, or even a latte, but why stop there!
+Of course you can brew matcha into a simple tea or even a latte, but why stop there?
 Blend matcha powder into ice cream, pudding, shakes, and smoothies.
 Bake it into cookies, cakes, muffins, and bread.
 Try it in a marinade or sauce.
-Get creative, there's no limit on all the ways you should be drinking (and eating!) matcha.
+Get creative — there's no limit to all the ways you should be drinking (and eating!) matcha.

 Have you ever tried matcha?
 What's you favorite way to enjoy it?